tinkoff-ai/ReBRAC/README.md

 ### Training

-*Here should be instructions on how to reprlicate each table and figure*

 Configs for the main experiments are stored in the `configs/rebrac/<task_type>` and `configs/rebrac-vis/<task_type>`.
 All available hyperparameters are listed in the `rebrac/algorithms/rebrac.py` for D4RL and `rebrac/algorithms/rebrac_torch_vis.py` for V-D4RL.